Peter Debye: Early life

-Born Petrus Josephus Wilhelmus Debije in Maastricht, Netherlands, Debye enrolled in the Aachen University of Technology in 1901.
+Born in Maastricht, Netherlands, Debye enrolled in the Aachen University of Technology in 1901.
 In 1905, he completed his first degree in electrical engineering.
 He published his first paper, a mathematically elegant solution of a problem involving eddy currents, in 1907.
 At Aachen, he studied under the theoretical physicist Arnold Sommerfeld, who later claimed that his most important discovery was Peter Debye.

 In 1906, Sommerfeld received an appointment at Munich, Bavaria, and took Debye with him as his assistant.
 Debye got his Ph.D. with a dissertation on radiation pressure in 1908.
 In 1910, he derived the Planck radiation formula using a method which Max Planck agreed was simpler than his own.

 In 1911, when Albert Einstein took an appointment as a professor at Prague, Bohemia, Debye took his old professorship at the University of Zurich, Switzerland.
 This was followed by moves to Utrecht in 1912, to Göttingen in 1913, to ETH Zurich in 1920, to University of Leipzig in 1927, and in 1934 to Berlin, where, succeeding Einstein, he became director of the Kaiser Wilhelm Institute for Physics (now named the Max-Planck-Institut) whose facilities were built only during Debye's era.
 He was awarded the Lorentz Medal in 1935.
 From 1937 to 1939 he was the president of the Deutsche Physikalische Gesellschaft.

 In May 1914 he became member of the Royal Netherlands Academy of Arts and Sciences and in December of the same year he became foreign member.

 Family and personal life

-Peter Debye was described as a martinet when it came to scientific principles, yet was always approachable and made time for his students.
+Peter Debye was described as a martinet when it came to scientific principles, yet he was always approachable and made time for his students.
 His personal philosophy emphasized a fulfillment of purpose and enjoyment in one's work.
 Debye was an avid trout fisherman and gardener, collector of cacti, and was "always known to enjoy a nice cigar".

 While in Berlin as an assistant to Arnold Sommerfeld, Debye became acquainted with Mathilde Alberer.
 Mathilde was the daughter of the proprietor of the boarding house in which Debye was staying.
 Mathilde would soon change her citizenship and in 1913, Debye married Mathilde Alberer.
 Debye would enjoy working in his rose garden with Mathilde Alberer late into his years.
-They had a son, Peter P. Debye (1916-2012), and a daughter, Mathilde Maria (born 1921).
-Peter became a physicist and collaborated with Debye in some of his researches, and had a son who was also a chemist.
+They had a son, Peter P. Debye (1916–2012), and a daughter, Mathilde Maria (1921–1991).
+Peter became a physicist and collaborated with Debye in some of his research, and had a son who was also a chemist.

 Debye was a faithful Catholic who insisted his family go to church.